Nobles – Lordly and Financial

 The same Earl of March who received the income from the fee-farm also received the rental of the fishery in Sudbury, being six shillings and eight pence per annum.
 This may seem an odd sum by today’s currency standards.
 However, during the fourteenth and fifteenth centuries the ‘noble’, introduced by Edward 111 during the 1340s, was an important and useful coin which equated to a third of a pound or half a mark with both units of currency being used in England at that time.
 So, the seemingly odd annual rental sum for the Sudbury fishery was, in fact, a convenient gold noble.

-Adrian Walters, Clerk to the Sudbury Common Lands Charity and Honorary Freeman of Sudbury
+Adrian Walters, Clerk to the Trustees of the Sudbury Common Lands Charity and Honorary Freeman of Sudbury